What is a Fever?

 As always, when you're sick, you should drink plenty of fluids, get lots of rest, and in the case of a fever, try to stay as cool as possible.

 For a low grade fever, it’s often best to do nothing and let it run its course.
-In the case of a high-grade fever, you can take aspirin, acetaminophen, or ibuprofen.
 NeoCitran Ultra Strength Total Flu contains 1000 mg of acetaminophen to reduce fever.
+Stop use and ask a doctor if your fever lasts longer than 3 days or you develop a fever >38 degrees C.